Skyfield: HomeTable of ContentsChangelogAPI Reference

 Earth Satellites

-1. Do not expect perfect agreement between any two pieces of software that are trying to predict satellite positions from TLE data files.
-As Vallado, Crawford, and Hujsak document in their crucial paper Revisiting Spacetrack Report #3, there are many slightly different versions of the basic satellite prediction algorithm circulating in the wild.
-Happily, Skyfield uses the corrected and updated version of the algorithm that they created as part of writing that report.
+1. Don’t expect perfect agreement between any two pieces of software that are trying to predict satellite positions.
+As Vallado, Crawford, and Hujsak point out in their crucial paper Revisiting Spacetrack Report #3, there are many different versions of the basic satellite prediction algorithm circulating in the wild.
+Skyfield uses the corrected and updated version of the algorithm that they published in that report.

 “The maximum accuracy for a TLE is limited by the number of decimal places in each field.
 In general, TLE data is accurate to about a kilometer or so at epoch and it quickly degrades.”